 - Two letters of recommendation

 - Writing sample (10 page minimum)

-- Personal interview with the dean of adult and graduate studies or graduate department chair.
+- Personal interview with the department of graduate studies or graduate department chair.

 - By April 1st the student receives notification of provisional 4+1 admission decision.

 - Spring semester senior year when cleared for graduation the student will petition for full admission to Hilbert’s graduate program having met all the criteria for admission.
-The student must contact the Office of Adult, Evening, and Graduate Studies and arrange for a final interview with the department chair or dean of graduate studies.
+The student must contact the Center for Graduate and Online Studies and arrange for a final interview with the department chair or dean of graduate studies.
 The student will receive formal notification and if accepted will continue with classes as a matriculated graduate student.